-Course Information Course Format (distance learning, online, hybrid, webinar, VR- Virtual Reality involves going online and virtually taking a tour of a variety of museums, zoos and historical places and then completing the assignments in this syllabi. experiential onsite courses): Please see rubrics below for assessment and grading criteria.
-The MTI instructor will evaluate, grade, and process your final work within 7-10 business days of receiving it.
-Grades will be posted within 14 days and a grade report via email will be sent to the student.
-Directions on how to order an official transcript are available by going to www.midwestteachersinstitute.org and clicking on transcripts.
-The coursework for the VR course allows you to work at your own pace as your schedule permits.
-All coursework is due within one year of the registration date.
-If you need more time due to unforeseen circumstances, please contact MTI at the address provided above to request an extension.
-Who Are These Courses Designed For?
-All MTI courses are designed for educators who have a minimum of a bachelor's degree and professional educator license.
-They are a way to gain skills and experience without another Master's Degree.
-Each course is for 3 graduate semester hours/credits.
-Always check with your district office to ensure the credit will be accepted from our partners.
-How Do I Turn in Work?
-Once you have completed your assessments, email your instructor at mjpizzino@gmail.com for grading.
-Course Standards All MTI courses are written by educators who have a minimum of a Master's Degree, have experience in the area of expertise, and are written using the Intrasc Model Core Teaching Standards .
-Each learning outcome is linked to these standards.
-Possible Virtual Reality Sites, But You Can Choose Any 4 You Like Wondering where I can get virtual sites or places that would qualify for this course?
-Children's Museum of Phoenix https://childrensmuseumofphoenix.org/ Arizona Museum of Natural History https://www.arizonamuseumofnaturalhistory.org/ Arizona Science Center https://www.azscience.org/ Arizona Capital Museum https://azlibrary.gov/ Musical Instrument Museum http://mim.org/
+Virtual Reality involves going online and virtually taking a tour of a ty of museums, zoos and historical places and then completing the nments in this syllabi.
+The see rubrics below for assessment and grading criteria.
+The MTI auctor will evaluate, grade, and process your final work within 7-10 ness days of receiving it.
+Grades will be posted within 14 days and a report via email will be sent to the student.
+Directions on how to an official transcript are available by going to midwestteachersinstitute.org and clicking on transcripts.
+The succession of the VR course allows you to work at your own pace as schedule permits.
+All coursework is due within one year of the tration date.
+If you need more time due to unforeseen circumstances, as contact MTI at the address provided above to request an extension. uctor will evaluate, grade, and process your final work within 7-10 less days of receiving it.
+Grades will be posted within 14 days and a report via email will be sent to the student.
+Directions on how to an official transcript are available by going to midwestteachersinstitute.org and clicking on transcripts.
+Soursework for the VR course allows you to work at your own pace as schedule permits.
+All coursework is due within one year of the tration date.
+If you need more time due to unforeseen circumstances, schedule permits.
+All coursework is due within one year of the tration date.
+If you need more time due to unforeseen circumstances, e contact MTI at the address provided above to request an extension.
+TI courses are designed for educators who have a minimum of a elor's degree and professional educator license.
+They are a way to skills and experience without another Master's Degree.
+Each course is graduate semester hours/credits.
+Always check with your district to ensure the credit will be accepted from our partners. you have completed your assessments, email your instructor at zzino@gmail.com for grading.
+TI courses are written by educators who have a minimum of a er's Degree, have experience in the area of expertise, and are written the Interest Model Core Teaching Standards.
+Each learning outcome ked to these standards. dering where I can get virtual sites or places that would qualify his course? d States Capital //capitol.gov/ nal Air and Space Museum //airandspace.si.edu/ d States Holocaust Memorial Museum //www.ushmm.org/ nal Museum of Natural History //naturalhistory.si.edu/ ean find many other options here: //washington.org/dctogether/virtual-dc-museums